 - Diversity and representation

 2.3.
 InnovativeInnovative company cultures are those that foster creativity, innovation, and collaboration among employees.
 Companies should prioritize an environment where ideas can be freely shared and discussed without fear of judgment or failure.
-This can be done through initiatives such as brainstorming sessions, innovative workspaces, and dedicated time for research and development Similar Words: progressive, dynamic, forward-thinking, and agile What employees expect from companies using these words to describe company culture;
+This can be done through initiatives such as brainstorming sessions, innovative workspaces, and dedicated time for research and development Similar words to describe a workplace culture: progressive, dynamic, forward-thinking, and agile What employees expect from companies using these words to describe company culture;

 - Freedom to experiment